narayanarajvj/Todo-App-VueJS/README.md

 ![](Capture.PNG)

 This is my Todo List where I can maintain a course list what I want to complete in the upcoming days and the completed one is dashed with a line on it.
-I can edit the name of the course in the list and also delete the course which is not required further.
+I can edit the name of the course in the list and also delete the courses which are not required further.

 ## Project setup
 ```